smartdevicelink/sdl_core_guides/docs/Feature Documentation/Smart Objects/index.md

 Schema Items are represented as class hierarchy.
 The base class for all Schema Items is the `ns_smart_device_link::ns_smart_objects::ISchemaItem` class.
 This base class defines a generic validation interface for all Schema Items.

-- To define special elements which always fail or suceed the validation step, there are two special Schema Items: `ns_smart_device_link::ns_smart_objects::CAlwaysTrueSchemaItem` or `ns_smart_device_link::ns_smart_objects::CAlwaysFalseSchemaItem`.
+- To define special elements which always fail or succeed the validation step, there are two special Schema Items: `ns_smart_device_link::ns_smart_objects::CAlwaysTrueSchemaItem` or `ns_smart_device_link::ns_smart_objects::CAlwaysFalseSchemaItem`.

 - `ns_smart_device_link::ns_smart_objects::CBoolSchemaItem` is used for boolean values and has no parameters, meaning that it only verifies that the Smart Object contains an actual boolean value.